stlab/better-code/better-code/src/chapter-3-errors.md

-Because of the bug, your program state could be very, very scathed indeed, violating assumptions made when coding and potentially compromising security, If user data is quietly corrupted and subsequently saved, the damage is permanent.
+Because of the bug, your program state could be very, very scathed indeed, violating assumptions made when coding and potentially compromising security, If user data is quietly corrupted and subsequently saved, the damage becomes permanent.

-In any case, unless the program has no mutable state and no external effects, the only principled response to bug detection is to terminate the process. [^fault-tolerant]
+In any case, unless the program has no mutable state and no external effects, the only principled response to bug detection is to terminate the process, possibly after taking some emergency shutdown measures such as saving diagnostic information. [^fault-tolerant]

 [^fault-tolerant]: There do exist systems that recover from bugs in a principled way, using redundancy: for example, functionality could be